|

 plate voltage, no RF at the input) for a few

-capture any remaining gas
+getter to capture any remaining gas molecules

-information on power tube conditioning and the
+for more information on power tube

-getter electrode.
+conditioning and the getter electrode.

 Anode